Case Study

 The Harness Started Specifying Itself

 Story 553 landed within nine hours of the prior r/elixir post going live.
 Seven criterion specs against the harness's own ProjectConfiguration pipeline.
-By May 5 the harness was running roughly two hundred criterion-level Spex against its own internal modules, with cassette-backed pipeline fixtures for the validation paths and a release CI that fails on warnings.
-The framework that builds Phoenix applications now has the framework's own BDD coverage as its backstop.
+By May 5 the harness was running roughly two hundred criterion-level Spex against its own internal modules.
+By May 17 the count is larger; the framework that builds Phoenix applications now has its own BDD coverage as its backstop, with cassette-backed pipeline fixtures for the validation paths and a release CI that fails on warnings.

 What We Changed After Market My Spec